opnsense/tools/README.md

     }

-These hooks are available for all image types, namely cdrom, nano, serial, vga and vm.
+These hooks are available for all image types, namely dvd, nano, serial, vga and vm.
 Device-specific hooks are loaded after config-specific hooks and both of them can coexist in a given build.